PedroMTSilva/leco/README.md

 ```

-9. Congrats your site is up and running.
+9. Congrats!!
+Your website is up and running.
 To see it live, visit:

 ```https